SunnyYdv/SunnyYdv/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hey+there!;I'm+Sunny,+welcome+to+my+GitHub!)](https://git.io/typing-svg)

-I have extensive experience in the field of IT, I have been developing using React and React Native, as well as using JavaScript for more than 5 years.
+I have extensive experience in the IT field, I have been developing using React and React Native, as well as using JavaScript for more than 5 years.

 ## Tools and Skills ⚒️
 - Node.js